Partner With Us

-Our partnership with Nepal’s government is central to our model of durable care, and the Ministry of Health is our largest partner by combined value of cash and in-kind support.
+Our partnership with Nepal’s government is central to our model.
+The Ministry of Health is our largest partner by combined value of cash and in-kind support.

 We deliver care within the government’s existing infrastructure, leverage their network of community health workers, and receive free pharmaceuticals through their supply chain.
 Above all, we partner through an innovative performance-based contract, which means we only receive government funding if we deliver results aligned with national healthcare goals.

 Our partnership with Watsi enables us to directly crowdfund low-cost, high-impact medical treatments for individual patients.
-In the world’s most impossible rural settings, there will always be need to refer some patients to urban specialized care centers to treat complicated conditions.
+In rural settings, there will always be need to refer some patients to urban specialized care centers to treat complicated conditions.

 Brigham and Women’s Hospital

 Our partnership with the Brigham and Women’s Hospital in Boston provides us with world-class clinical and public health talent.
-Several of our team members hold positions at the BWH and with our team.
+Several of our team members hold positions at the BWH.

 Through BWH’s Division of Global Health Equity, our team members receive salaries, research support, assistance in grant writing and submissions, and access to some of the best global health mentors in the world.